General Manager-Centenary Stage Company,

 Ashleigh Poteat (Costume Designer) is resident costumer designer and faculty for Centenary University as an assistant professor in the Fashio Studies program.
 Ashleigh has designed costumes and scenery for regional theaters in New Jersey, New York, Florida, Nevada and North Carolina.
 She has also designed Off - Broadway productions, including the World Premiere New Light Theatre Project and 5000 Broadway co-production of A Burial Place.
 She earned her MFA from the University of Nevada - Las Vegas after attending the University of North Carolina at Ashevill for Drama Production.

 Christopher J. Young is an M.F.A. graduate from The Professional Actor Training Program at Ohio University.
 While at OU Chris performed in several main stage and studio productions including, Holiday, Proof, Diana of Dobson, The Idiot, Spike Heels and the world premiere workshop of War is F**king Awesome by NYC’s "geek chiq" theater company Vampire Cowboys.
 Chris spent two summer seasons, 2010 and 2012, as a company actor with the Monomoy Theatre in Chatham, Massachusetts.
 In 2011 he was as a resident actor at the Oxford Shakespeare Festival in Oxford, Mississippi and as the title character for Valley Young Company’s production of Hamlet in New Brunswick, Canada.

-At CSC Chris was seen in the 2007 production of Quartermaine’s Terms as Derek Meadle and most recently as Philiste in The Liar.
+At CSC Chris was seen in productions of Quartermaine’s Terms, The Liar, Harvey, The Nether, Start Down and The Learned Ladies.
 Chris is an alumnus of Centenary College where he earned a B.A. in Theater with a concentration in Acting and continues to work professionaly throughout the tri-state area.
 For more information visit: www.christopherjyoung.com